drehnstrom/temp-redshift-to-bq/labs/1-Provisioning and Managing Resources in BigQuery/instructions/en.md

 bq ls wikipedia_data
 ```

-4. Create a new dataset with the following command.
+4. Create a new dataset in the US with the following command.

 ```
 bq mk --location=US bikes_database